Pavan8010/E-Commerce-Website/README.md

-## Follow the 3 Steps and you are good to go.
+## Follow the 3 Steps to get run in your pc

 1: Clone the Project